Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 The city of Amersfoort has developed the Vathorst area with active use of the water in mind.
 Especially in the Laak area, where houses have been built with 12 hectares of available water in the canals and the surrounding area.
 Kanoverhuur Vathorst is located in the Laak area and offers easy access to the canals and the surrounding nature.

-The customer will want to be able to quickly see whether:
+The customer will want to quickly:
-a) canoes are available
+a) understand which types of canoes are available
 b) what the pricing is
 c) what the location is and
-d) they want a fast, simple and convenient way to book and pay ahead (for themselves or for their kids).
+d) involve a fast, simple and convenient way to book and pay ahead (for themselves or for their kids).
 e) get a feel that this is a trustworthy company.
 From LakesideSUP clients, we have heard that a professional website helps to attract clients from outside the region and even from abroad.

 Kanoverhuur Vathorst wants to: